WilliamJohns/docker_templates/README.md

-# docker_templates
+# Dockerfile Templates

-A repo of reference Dockerfiles, to bootstrap projects
+A repo of reference Dockerfiles, to bootstrap projects.
+Feel free to use them, suggest changes, or even add your own.